 Meetings are held every month.
 For odd months - the meetings are on the third Sunday from 9:30 till noon and for even months they are held on the 4th Sunday from 9:30 till 2:30pm.

 Currently due to Covid19 restrictions, meetings are being held via Zoom.
 Please email to obtain link to join.

-Further information is available from the Convenors, Helen Smith and Bobbie Edes on email@example.com
+Further information is available from the Convenors, Helen Smith, Greg Carlill and Dianne Kennedy on email@example.com

 The Family Tree Maker and Legacy Groups have been amalgamated into one Special Interest Group.